Prajwalmegalamani/Gokano/README.md

 # Features:
 1) User-Friendly.
 2) Fully Automated.
-3) Enable or Disable GUI.
+3) User can enable or disable GUI.
-4) Email and password are Encrypted
+4) E-Mail and Passwords are Encrypted.
-5) No need to enter data again and again
+5) No need to Enter Data again and again.
-6)

 # How to Use:
 1) Run GokanoAutomator.